Embroidered Identity: The Coat of Arms as a Cultural Archive

 -

-Sound materials: In cooperation with the Fraunhofer Institute, Long-sleeved football jerseys with microscopic Soundwebernthat acoustically amplify choreographies
+Sound materials: Developed in cooperation with the Fraunhofer Institute Long-sleeved football jerseys with microscopic Soundwebern, which acoustically enhance the choreographies

-But despite all the innovation, the football jersey a cultural glue: When South Americans in Berlin Kreuzberg kick in Hertha BSC jerseys or Vietnamese fans in Dortmund's black and yellow football jerseys sing, the stadium becomes a transcultural space.
+But despite all the innovation, the Football jersey A cultural glue: When South Americans play football in Berlin Kreuzberg wearing Hertha BSC jerseys, or Vietnamese fans in Dortmund's black and yellow Football jerseys When people sing, the stadium becomes a transcultural space.